-Southwest Airlines faces criticism for pilot’s purported anti-Biden chant
+Southwest Airlines to investigate pilot’s purported anti-Biden chant

 Harvard professor and CNN analyst Juliette Kayyem tweeted that “every passenger on that flight has standing to file a complaint with the FAA,” over the incident, urging Southwest to investigate the pilot.
 While former Democratic California congressional candidate Regina Marston went further, calling for “a firing right now of the pilot.”

-The story also became a rallying cry for some defending the pilot’s purported remarks — with some saying the purported incident would encourage them to fly Southwest.
+The story also became a rallying cry for some defending the pilot’s purported remarks — with some saying the purported incident would in fact encourage them to fly Southwest.

 Since the cryptic phrase spiked in popularity in right-wing circles, former president Donald Trump’s Save America PAC has begun selling a $45 T-shirt featuring a picture of Biden above the phrase.